-D. Advance Payment
+D. Advanced Payment

 Management Fees are generally payable in advance.
-If a Client terminates the advisory contract prior to the end of the billing period, the Adviser will refund any prepaid fee on a prorated basis.
+If a Client terminates the advisory contract prior to the end of the billing period, the Client is entitled to a refund of prepaid fees on a prorated basis.
+Due to Client custodial arrangements and the method of termination resulting in assets under management being removed from the account, it will be the responsibility of the Client to request a refund for prepaid fees.
 The amount of the refund will be calculated using the value of the Client's investment on the last trading day of the prior billing period.